 - Apple named Instagram app of the year for 2011

 - In April 2012 Instagram was aquired by Facebook for about 1 billion $ in cash and stock

 - More than 1 billion Instagram photos have been uploaded so far

 - roughly 58 photographs are being uploaded each second

 - Instagram gains 1 new user every second.

 These are some great numbers! and the good thing is in one survey it was observed many people use the app to just relax and take a creative break!
+The app is hugely used by people who wants to make their own thing and make a blog creation out of it.
 The whole process of taking a photo, editing it and sharing it takes less than 5 minutes so you can snap a pic whenever you see something worth clicking because you always have your camera in your pocket now!

 This whole experience of taking a good photo which you would have missed earlier is satisfying for every photographer.
 You don’t even need to do the whole process in a go, you can just click a photo and when you are waiting in a line or traveling you can edit n share by importing the photo from your gallery, so it’s pretty flexible.
 The app even lets you do all this without a net connection and when you get a network later, the app will share the pending uploads.
 Kevin Systrom and Mike Krieger, the founders have done an excellent job in designing the UI and UX of the app and thus it is such a hit with both the nerds and not-so-tech-savvy folks alike!

 I can say from my experience of using the app from last 1 year that I’ve been able to snap shots which I wouldn’t have taken usually because I believed that I had left my camera at home and there is nothing I can do right now.
 Infact when I had posted my best shots of 2012, I realized that out of 40 shots that I think were the better than the rest, around 10 were from my phone but the credit goes to Instagram for making me realize the power of the camera that I had always been carrying in my pocket.